Co-developing distinctions-based Indigenous health legislation

 What

-We will also work with the provinces and territories to make sure potential federal legislation:
+We also work with the provinces and territories to make sure potential federal legislation:

 Principles guiding engagement

-• Engagement will be inclusive, with multiple opportunities and avenues to engage or re-engage.
+• Engagement is inclusive, with multiple opportunities and avenues to engage or re-engage.

-• Engagement will be primarily Indigenous-led.
-Specific engagement plans will be developed by Indigenous organizations and governments.
+• Engagement is primarily Indigenous-led.
+Specific engagement plans are developed by Indigenous organizations and governments.

-• Engagement will take place multilaterally with federal, provincial, territorial and Indigenous organizations and governments.
+• Engagement takes place multilaterally with federal, provincial, territorial and Indigenous organizations and governments.

 • Engagement is not endorsement.
 All feedback is being sought, whether it is in support of legislation or not.

-• Engagement is not co-development.
-Engagement will inform a specific co-development process or structure for this initiative, honoured by articles 18 & 19 of the United Nations Declaration on the Rights of Indigenous Peoples.
+• Engagement informs the co-development process, which honours articles 18 & 19 of the United Nations Declaration on the Rights of Indigenous Peoples.

 Engagement approach

-In recognition of the right to self-determination, engagement is being led primarily by First Nations, Inuit and Métis Nation partners at the national, regional and sub-regional levels.
+In recognition of the right to self-determination, engagement was led primarily by First Nations, Inuit and Métis Nation partners at the national, regional and sub-regional levels.

-ISC is also hosting sessions to complement the First Nations, Inuit and Métis Nation-led sessions.
-Multiple streams of engagement are underway.
+Indigenous Services Canada also hosted sessions to complement the First Nations, Inuit and Métis Nation-led sessions.
+Multiple streams of engagement were undertaken.

 Engagement stream Participants